breadfan18/brackets-frontend2/README.md

 ## Key Takeaways
 - React kicked my butt, it's going to take some time to by comfortable with it
 - State can be very hard to manage, especially when you are conducting multiple CRUD functionalities, and have to adjust state every time.
-- I need to understand the concept of `prevState` and `spread operators` a bit better
+- Need to understand the concept of `prevState` and `spread operators` a bit better
-- I need to understand react hooks a bit better.
+- Need to understand react hooks a bit better.
 - React Client side routing and Links are incredibly powerful, and with the use of 'Pages', they make it easy and fun to create a SPA (Single Page Application)